Spherical space forms revisited: Preparation

 If $p$ is a prime dividing the order of $H/H'$, then corollary~\ref{cor-cyclic-transfer} shows that every Sylow $p$-subgroup meets $H'$ trivially.
 It follows that the orders of $H'$ and $H/H'$ are coprime. $A$ is obviously normal.
 Since $A$ is the product of $H'$ with the central Sylow subgroups of $H$, we see that $A$ and $H/A$ also have coprime orders.
 Since $A$ contains $H'$, $H/A$ is abelian.
 Having cyclic Sylow subgroups, $H/A$ is cyclic.
 We have proven \eqref{item-cyclic-of-coprime-orders}.

 Because $|A|$ and $|H/A|$ are coprime, the Schur-Zassenhaus theorem assures us that $A$ has a complement $B$, and that all complements are conjugate, proving \eqref{item-complements-exist-and-are-conjugate}.
-For our applications, the very restricted form \cite[Thm.~3.5]{Isaacs} of the Schur-Zassenhaus theorem is enough.
 For \eqref{item-Sylow-subgroups-of-B-act-nontrivially}, suppose a Sylow subgroup of $B$ acts trivially on $A$.
 Then it is central in $H$, so $A$ contains it by definition, which is a contradiction.

 Next we prove the ``persistence'' property \eqref{item-decomposition-persists}, so we assume its hypotheses.
 Since $A$ is characteristic in $H$, it is normal in $G$.
 Since all complements to $A$ in $H$ are conjugate in $A$, the Frattini argument shows that $N_G(B)$ maps onto $G/H$.
 Applying the Schur-Zassenhaus theorem to $N_H(B)$ inside $N_G(B)$ yields a complement $C$ to $H$ that normalizes $B$.
-That theorem also shows that all such complements are conjugate under $N_H(B)=C_A(B)\times B$.
-Once we show that $B$ and $C$ commute, it will follow that all these complements are conjugate under $C_A(B)$.
+That theorem also shows that all such complements are conjugate under $N_H(B)$